School Counseling (Post-Master's) Graduate Certificate

 - Education Research Methods

 Fifteen semester credit hours of graduate course work are required for the graduate certificate.
 Twelve of these semester credit hours must consist of the core courses.
 A minimum of three additional hours are to be chosen from the list of electives.
-All courses must be completed at UMSL.
+All 15 credits must be completed at UMSL.

 |CNS ED 6200||Foundations of School Counseling||3|

 |CNS ED 6680||School Counseling in the Classroom||3|

 |CNS ED 6280||School Counseling Field Experience 1||3|